10.6. dataObject#

 - eyeMatrix

-The created eye-matrix as
+dataObject The created eye-matrix as

-size x size
+size x sizedataObject.

 - eyeMatrix

-- static fromNumpyColor(array) dataObject #
+- static fromNumpyColor(array) dataObject#

 Creates a

-dataObject from a three-dimensional numpy.ndarray.Static method for creating a 2D
+rgba32dataObject from a three-dimensional numpy.ndarray.Static method for creating a 2D

-value then gets an alpha value set to 255 everywhere.(blue, green, red, alpha) if
+arrayconsists of three channels (last dimension).
+Thergba32value then gets an alpha value set to 255 everywhere.(blue, green, red, alpha) if

-consists of four channels (last dimension).
+arrayconsists of four channels (last dimension).

 This method can especially be used to convert numpy.arrays that are obtained by methods from packages like

-to dataObjects.- Parameters:
+OpenCV (cv2)orPILto dataObjects.- Parameters:

 - array

-M x N x 3
+numpy.ndarray M x N x 3orM x N x 4, uint8numpy.ndarray

 - array